What is Red Dress Collective?

 As a not-for-profit company, we have a sliding scale for fees.
 Some of our services are free to small charities and women’s organisations.
 If you’d like to work with us, drop us a line using the contact form below.

-To join the Red Dress book club, sign up to our Patreon for as little as £6.
+We receive no core funding and rely on accessional grants, public donations and our paid for workshop sessions to survive as an organisation.
+To support us directly you can sign up to our Patreon for as little as £6.
 Your support means we can offer our creative training free of charge to small charities and women’s services.

 Alternatively, donate one time, we appreciate every penny.